bacongravy/vagrant-ssh-config-cache/README.md

 # [WIP] vagrant-ssh-config-cache

 `vagrant-ssh-config-cache` is a [Vagrant](http://vagrantup.com) plugin for caching the ssh-config of running boxes.
 It automatically caches the ssh-config of machines anytime they are brought up, and removes the caches when the machines are halted or destroyed.
-The plugin also provides an `ssh` subcommand which uses the cached ssh-config to ssh into machines.

 ## Installation